 The regular cycle of national CPF discussion papers and additional local policy CPF meetings offer the space for openness and creativity with respect to long-term macro-policy development.
 Events reported by the news, however, often present short-term opportunities in areas of micro-policy to which it would also be beneficial to create a similar space.
 In response to this need, the CPF is launching a micro-policy initiative.

-If you wish to take part in CPF either register online via the website, www.conservativepolicyforum.com/join or complete the attached form and e-mail or post it back to us.
+If you wish to take part in CPF please register online via the website, www.conservativepolicyforum.com/join.